geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 ^^^^^^^^^^^^^^^

-During the development cycle community members propose new features and improvements to be included in the release.
+During the development cycle community members propose new features and improvements to be included in the next release.
 The following are the prerequisites for proposing a new feature:

 #.
 The feature has a sponsor.
 This means either a developer willing to carry out